JUO-Inc/aibo/CONTRIBUTING.md

 ### Release process

-As of now, Concierge has an ad hoc release process: releases are cut with high frequency via by a developer and published to [PyPI](https://pypi.org/project/concierge/).
+As of now, Aibo has an ad hoc release process: releases are cut with high frequency via by a developer and published to [PyPI](https://pypi.org/project/aibo/).

-Concierge follows the [semver](https://semver.org/) versioning standard.
+Aibo follows the [semver](https://semver.org/) versioning standard.
 However, as pre-1.0 software, even patch releases may contain [non-backwards-compatible changes](https://semver.org/#spec-item-4).

 ## ✅Common Tasks